numpy/numpy/doc/source/reference/c-api.array.rst

     if so, returns the appropriate array scalar.
 It should be used whenever 0-dimensional arrays could be returned to Python.

+    If *arr* is a 0-dimensional NA-masked array with its value hidden, an instance of :ctype:`NpyNA *` is returned.

 .. cfunction:: PyObject* PyArray_Scalar(void* data, PyArray_Descr* dtype, PyObject* itemsize)

     Return an array scalar object of the given enumerated *typenum*